The main window of spectrum lab contains the most important controls and output of the spectrum analyzer:

 - If the brighness slider is labelled "b" (instead of "B"), the automatic brightness control ("visual AGC") is active.

 At the lower side of the color control panel is a scale which usually shows some decibel values.
-Double-clicking into the decibel scale switches to a certain part of the settings dialog where you can modify the visible decibel range.
+Double-click into the decibel scale to open SL's settings dialog where you can modify the visible amplitude range (usually specified in dB, but linear scales are also possible).

 This button on the left side of the main window (under the contrast / brightness slilders) has different functions, which will be shown as a text on this button.